cybercongress/cybercongress/blog/drafts/dragons_with_cyb/dragons.md

 ![dragons](dragons.png)

-This article for Dragonereum players who was faced with a troubles around Chrome, Mozilla, Opera + Metamask using.
-We want to explain how to play Dragonereum with pure web3 browser.
+This article is for Dragonereum players who faced troubles with Chrome, Mozilla, Opera + Metamask.
+We want to explain how to play Dragonereum in pure web3 browser.

-First of all download and install [latest release](https://github.com/cybercongress/cyb/releases) of Cyb and don't forget about star ;)
+First of all download and install [latest release](https://github.com/cybercongress/cyb/releases) of Cyb and don't forget to star repo ;)

 2. Launch Cyb.
-You must see something like on the screen:
+You should see something like this:

 ![launch](launch.png)